 “For me, she’s the complete definition of evolving, and evolving, and evolving each time.” – Adele

-She’s worked hard to strengthen her singing voice, which at the start of her career was derided as being Minnie Mouse-like, and been meticulous about staying in top physical shape (her chiselled biceps are a trademark).
-This has no doubt has helped her kick butt on stage and explains why she’s the highest grossing female touring artist of all time.
+She’s worked hard to strengthen her singing voice – initially derided as being Minnie Mouse-like – and been meticulous about staying in top physical shape (her chiselled biceps are a trademark).
+This has no doubt helped her kick butt on stage and become the highest grossing female touring artist of all time.

 Madonna surrounds herself with top musicians and producers.
 People like Nile Rodgers, Jellybean Benitez, Mirwais and William Orbit, with whom she recorded Ray Of Light, have brought out the best in her.
 Madonna carefully choses her collaborators and strives to stay ahead of the game by absorbing and reinterpreting (okay some might call it stealing) from genres such as disco, funk, electric, soul and Latin.
 She’s more of an interpreter than a creator, but we’re okay with that.